Vietnam.vn - Nền tảng quảng bá Việt Nam

 Video footage released by Houthi rebels in Yemen shows a missile being launched at Israel.

 The Houthi rebel group said on Tuesday it had carried out three drone and missile attacks on Israel since the Hamas-Israel war began on October 7.
-The armed movement vowed more such attacks to “help the Palestinians win.”
+The armed movement vowed more such attacks to “help the Palestinians win”.

-Israeli National Security Adviser Tzachi Hanegbi said Tuesday that the Houthi attacks were unacceptable, but declined to elaborate when asked how Israel might respond.
+Israeli National Security Adviser Tzachi Hanegbi said on Tuesday that the Houthi attacks were unacceptable, but declined to elaborate when asked how Israel might respond.

 Yemen's Houthi militant group has joined the Israel-Hamas conflict by launching missiles and drones from the Red Sea into Israeli territory.
 Photo: GI